-Like other major cities in Europe, Barcelona was initially founded by Romans about two thousand years ago even though it was inhabited for millennia before that by ancient Neolithic peoples.
+Like other major cities in Europe, Barcelona was initially founded by Romans about two thousand years ago, even though it was inhabited for millennia by ancient Neolithic peoples before that.

-Barcelona is an excellent European city to visit when you want to experience a balance of educational tourist sites and beautiful sandy beaches.
+Barcelona is an excellent European city when you want to experience a balance of educational tourist sites and beautiful sandy beaches.

 At one time, Barcelona was the capital of Spain, but today it’s the capital of the Catalonia region of the country.

-The stunning architecture of the metropolis is actually quite unique as the city was planned in a grid format where the corners of buildings were cut off to help with traffic flow.
-Because of this design, many of the buildings in Barcelona are octagonal in shape.
+The stunning architecture of the metropolis is actually unique as the city was planned in a grid format where the corners of buildings were cut off to help with traffic flow.
+Because of this design, many of the buildings in Barcelona are octagonal.

-If you’re traveling from the Americas or Asia, you might not be aware of the history of Barcelona as it relates to the Catalan people and their efforts to remain independent from Spain.
+Suppose you’re traveling from the Americas or Asia.
+In that case, you might not be aware of the history of Barcelona as it relates to the Catalan people and their efforts to remain independent from Spain.

-The War of Succession in the 18th century saw Catalonia lose its self-governing rights, and its fight for true independence continues to the present day.
+The War of Succession in the 18th century saw Catalonia lose its self-governing rights, and its fight for true independence continues today.
 Visit the Museum of the History of Catalonia to learn more when you visit Barcelona.